Andreas-Schaefer/shop/README.md

 # shop
-Simple shop application with angular that can be used to sell some products
+Simple shop application with angular that can be used to sell some products.

+This is still in work!!!